-Spinach salad, when made in the classic steak house style, is loaded with tender spinach, fresh mushrooms, sliced onion, crisp bacon, and hard boiled eggs.
-A warm bacon vinaigrette is drizzled over the top, creating a delicious and healthy meal.
+Spinach salad, when made in the classic steak house style, has tender baby spinach, fresh mushrooms, sliced onion, crisp bacon, and hard boiled eggs.
+A warm bacon vinaigrette is drizzled over the top, slightly wilting the spinach leaves.

-Spinach Salad is one of those old fashioned salads that used to be on every menu, in every restaurant, in the 70’s.
+Warm spinach salad is one of those old fashioned salads that used to be on every menu, in every restaurant, in the 70’s.
 But you hardly ever see them anymore.
 I wonder why?
 (This post was originally published on January 25, 2012.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 - 1 teaspoon sugar